KnoxSoto/Salesforce-Portfolio/README.md

 "Congratulations on achieving your nCino 301 Commercial Banking Configuration Certification!
 That took several training sessions and then a closed-book exam.
 Great Job in achieving the first official nCino Certification for the bank."

+---

 #Certifications (nCino)
-Achievements:
+**Achievements:**
 Courses/ Certification
  301 Commercial Banking Functional Certification Completed 201 Commercial Banking Functional Course Completed 301 Commercial Banking Functional Course Completed Attend nCino Insight 2022

 ![image](https://user-images.githubusercontent.com/117833554/201967615-89ef99a7-133c-4020-828d-af36419a80ef.png)

-Support and Resolving over 2,305 tickets over the past six months -
+Support and Resolving over 2,305 tickets over the past six months - Reason -

-Reason -
 Necessary to have a ticketing system to get User feedback and error fixed.
 Using an custom object "Tickets" it allows the end-user to open tickets to solve error message, new ideas, requests, new users etc..
 Successful -
 Tickets being response to and redirected is crucial to the nCino platform.
 Being able to solve those business problems is necessary for the workflow to continue running smoothly.
 Saving time and Impacted for the customer if these are not fixed in a timely manner the customer might opt for another business.
 Using tickets and gathering feedback from the user's.
 We are able to work on enhancement to improve workflow all around the platform in which improve the user input and efficiency.